Interactive Flat Panels, Smartboards, Information and Communication Technologies for Education, LSF, French as a Foreign Language

 LSF app for Smartphone

-Since March 2015 LSF app for Smartphone enables the students to access to their classes schedule or to their host family contacts directly from their mobile phone.
+Since March 2015 LSF app for Smartphone enables the students to access their class schedule or to their host family contacts directly from their mobile phone.

 Interactive Flat Panels

 LSF has installed 5 interactive flat panels from the SMARTboard range.
-This investment is part of an educational and excellence initiative undertaken by the school and will continue in 2016 with the purchase of further panels.
+This investment is part of an educational and excellence initiative undertaken by the school.

 These new interactive flat panels, already present in 80% of British classrooms – as opposed to a mere 8% in France – are totally innovative in their interactive and multimedia approach.
 Students unanimously agree that they clearly provide an added value in terms of interaction, dynamism and add variety to the media used in class.
 Classes now include the use of the latest multimedia resources which promote oral comprehension, production and interaction.